MarkHooijkaas/savv/README.md

 savv can secure (encrypt) variables using just bash and openssl for generic purposes

 savv has the following features:
+- easy to use
 - encrypt secrets annotated with @savv:encrypt:<secret>
 - generate and encrypt new secrets with @savv:generate:<length>
 - view encrypted secrets
-- easily reversibly decrypt to edit secrets, while keeping unchanged secrets unchanged
+- reverse encryption (decrypt) to edit secrets, while keeping unchanged secrets unchanged

-The last part is tricky.
-If one would just decrypt the file, edit it and re-encrypt, the re-encryption would change the encrypted result even if the secret is unchanged.
-This is not desirable for version control systems like git.
+## Syntax
 ```
 Usage: savv [options] <file>...